wwPDB/py-wwpdb_utils_nmr/wwpdb/utils/nmr/NEFTranslator/README.md

 ```

 status_flag is a boolean which gives the information whether the script is successful or not.
-It the script fails then
+If the script fails then
-the error tag will have some information
+the error tag will have some information.
+Following example a chemical shift will validated as all in one file.

 ```python
 In [8]: (status_flag,json_data) = nt.validate_file('data/norest.nef','A')